 • More comfortable than removable retainers.

-• Have little impact on how you speak.
+• Have a little impact on how you speak.

 The disadvantages of permanent retainers are: